 Teen drivers throughout the country are faced with countless dangers on city streets and highways.
 Teens are the demographic most likely to cause car a accident, technology poses the temptation for distracted driving, and scientific studies have even shown that…

-5 Causes of Distracted Driving
+The Most Common Examples & Causes of Distracted Driving

-According to a 2009 report from the National Highway Traffic Safety Administration (PDF link), one out of every five car crashes causing an injury involved some element of distracted driving, and 16% of all fatal automobile accidents also involved distracted driving.
+One out of every five car crashes causing an injury involved some element of distracted driving, and 16% of all fatal automobile accidents also involved distracted driving.